 For a distinguished café, try Café Louvre

 .
-Directions: From inside Franciscan Garden, go to the opposite end to the playground.
-Exit, and climb the steps to your right to enter the shopping passage.
+Café Hajek is by Franciscan Garden (see above), so if you wish to buy a snack to eat in the park, go to the opposite end to the playground, exit and climb the steps to your right.
 Café Hajek sells chlebíčky (Czech version of a sandwich), cakes, ice-cream and milkshakes.

 |Museum of Communism